-The HAL $CV \ge 60$ ft sector is currently allocated 0.2 percent of the BSAI Pacific cod TAC.
-In the Federal BSAI Pacific cod target fishery, the number of participating HAL $CVs \ge 60$ ft ranged from no CVs in many years to a high of three CVs in 2005.
-Since 2012, no HAL $CVs \ge 60$ ft has targeted BSAI Pacific cod.
+The HAL CV \geq 60 ft sector is currently allocated 0.2 percent of the BSAI Pacific cod TAC.
+In the Federal BSAI Pacific cod target fishery, the number of participating HAL CVs \geq 60 ft ranged from no CVs in many years to a high of three CVs in 2005.
+Since 2012, no HAL CVs \geq 60 ft has targeted BSAI Pacific cod.

 The HAL $CV \ge 60$ ft sector is one of several sectors that harvests AI Pacific cod on a regular basis.
 However, as noted above, very little of the BSAI Pacific cod harvested by the sector is from directed fishing for Pacific cod.
 Of the BSAI Pacific cod harvested since 2005, approximately 52 percent is from the AI, of which most is incidental to their IFQ sablefish fishery.
-Under current state regulation HAL CV $\ge 60$ ft vessels are prohibited from participating in the parallel Pacific cod fisheries in the BSAI.
+Under current state regulation HAL $CV \ge 60$ ft vessels are prohibited from participating in the parallel Pacific cod fisheries in the BSAI.
 The State has a prohibition on all HAL vessels over 58 ft from participating in parallel Pacific cod fisheries.